Jaysh al-Islam: Flags

 The Syrian independence flag used officially by Jaysh al-Islam since 2017.

 Notable incidents

 Reported capture of sophisticated equipment from the Syrian government

-On 6 October 2012, Liwa al-Islam captured two 9K33 Osa SAM systems in Eastern Ghouta with at least 12 missiles total.
+On late 2012, Liwa al-Islam (later Jaysh al-Islam) captured at least five 9K33 Osa surface-to-air missile launchers in Eastern Ghouta, three of them in operational condition, with 12 missiles total.
+(Note: The source is ambiguous about whether all missiles were functional.)
 A video was posted on 29 July 2013, depicting some of the missiles being used to shoot down a Syrian government Mil Mi-8.
 In November 2013, the group captured two training-jets (L-39s used by the government as jet fighters) from the Syrian Air Force and showed them on the runway.
 But so far, they haven't been used in combat.

 Torture of prisoners

 In March 2016, Syria Deeply reported: "...the leader of Jaysh al-Islam, or "Army of Islam" was killed in December last year in a government air strike.
 His death, however, did nothing to stop to the group's totalitarian rule in Eastern Ghouta, where residents say torture and imprisonment without trial occur routinely in the name of "liberation" and Sharia law."